Yiru-Jiao/GSSM/ProcessedData/SHRP2/readme_data_structure.md

 | Processed     | 'event'          | int       | Wether the current moment is in an event, i.e., crash or near-crash (0: False, 1: True)|

-### Surrounding vehicle trajectories
+## Surrounding vehicle trajectories

-Similarly but differently, the data in `Surrounding_birdseye.h5` is organised as a pandas dataframe with the following columns:
+Similarly yet differently, the data in `Surrounding_birdseye.h5` is organised as a pandas dataframe with the following columns:
 | Data nature   | Column name  | Data type | Description|
 |---------------|--------------|-----------|------------|
 | Raw           | 'event_id'   | int       | Index of events, consistent with `Ego_birdseye.h5` and video index|